-Shoot or Don’t Shoot?
+Shoot or Don’t Shoot: Understanding Deer Harvest Decisions

 In some areas hunting season is already underway and in others it is just around the corner.
 More than likely trail cameras are out on properties and hunting leases in an effort to gather photos of the next “dream maker”.
 While scrolling through the photographs looking for the buck with a rocking chair on top of his head, don’t overlook the young bucks that are photographed in the process – these are the next dream makers!!
 That is, if they survive.
 To ensure bucks have the ability to reach their potential or meet management goals, a variety of buck harvest criteria are commonly practiced.